Stepan-coder/Python-VK-ORM/README.md

 ## Alternatives

-Of course, we are not the first to decide to make a library for ourselves, so we give alternatives, perhaps you will find them more convenient for yourself:
+Of course, I'am not the first to decide to make a library for ourselves, so I give alternatives, perhaps you will find them more convenient for yourself:
 * [vkwave](https://github.com/fscdev/vkwave)
 * [vkbottle](https://github.com/vkbottle/vkbottle)
 * [LiteVkApi](https://github.com/Ma-Mush/LiteVkApi)
 * [vk_maria](https://github.com/lxstvayne/vk_maria)

-### We believe that using our development will be pleasant for you!
+### I believe that using my development will be pleasant for you!